 According to the experts, most orchids like some humidity and don’t want to dry out too often.
 If you dig around in that stuff your orchid is planted in, you’ll likely find big chunks of bark and maybe some mosses.
 This stuff doesn’t absorb water very well.

+Should you use the icecube orchid watering method?
 I’ve heard of people putting a few ice cubes into their orchid pot every week.
 I think this works because the slow melt encourages the bark to absorb water.
 Otherwise, when you water you’ll notice the water very quickly just runs through the pot.

 As for keeping the humidity up, there are a few things you can do.
 Keeping your orchid in the bathroom or by the kitchen sink means it will enjoy an increased humidity level.
 You could also double pot your plant or keep it on a pebble tray.
 Grouping plants together also increases their humidity levels.